mitranim/mitranim.github.io/templates/posts/indent-fixed.md

 Lisp programmers will point at editor plugins, such as Lisp indentation in Emacs, or more recent algorithms such as Parinfer.
 (Sidenote: Parinfer handles more than indentation, but _all_ of the problems it handles are self-inflicted just like indentation.)

-Innocent bystanders will rightfully raise eyebrows. {{emoji "🤨" ""}} One convention relies on syntax quirks
+Innocent bystanders will rightfully raise eyebrows {{Emoji "🤨" ""}}.
+This indicates bad design and bad conventions.

 ## Fixed